 With 17+ years of experience, over 120 consultants and 8,000+ outsourced staff, we have helped over 250+ clients achieve their desired business results, increase revenue and mitigate risks of doing business on the African continent.

-We handle both core and non-core HR activities and functions while you focus on the essentials.
+With Workforce Group as your HR business process outsourcing partner, we handle both core and non-core HR activities and functions while you focus on the essentials.

 Reduce your overhead costs – Outsource your administrative work to us.